cksystemsteaching/selfie/README.md

 The `-y` option invokes the hypster hypervisor to execute RISC-U code similar to the mipster emulator.
 The difference to mipster is that hypster creates RISC-U virtual machines rather than a RISC-U emulator to execute the code.
 See below for an example.

-The `-n` option invokes the symbolic execution engine which interprets the `0-64` value as fuzzing parameter.
-Value `0` means that code is executed symbolically but without any fuzzing of its input.
-In other words, code execution uses the symbolic execution engine but is effectively concrete.
-The `64` value, on the other hand, means that all input read from files is fuzzed to the extent that any machine word read from files may represent any 64-bit value.
-Note that the current implementation is incomplete and buggy.
+The `-n` option invokes the symbolic execution engine which interprets the `0-4096` value as bound on the length of any symbolically executed code branch in number of instructions.
+Value `0` means that code is executed symbolically without a bound.
+While executing code symbolically an SMT-LIB file named after the executed binary but with extension `.t` is generated.

 The `-sat` option invokes the SAT solver on the SAT instance loaded from the `dimacs` file.
-The current implementation is naive and only works on small instances.
+The implementation is naive and only works on small instances.

 ### Self-compilation